Over the Moon (2020 film): Production

 On September 26, 2017, Pearl Studio hired Audrey Wells to write the script for the film called Over the Moon, which was based on an idea by Janet Yang about a retelling of the classic Chinese myth.
 On February 6, 2018, Netflix acquired distribution rights to the film and Glen Keane was set to direct.
 However, during this, Audrey Wells died in 2018.
 The film was dedicated in Audrey Wells' memory.

-While studios like Disney and Pixar have become known to use groups of people known as the Braintrust and Story Trust to help with the script, Keane said that "Creative decisions here aren’t made by committee".
+While studios like Walt Disney Pictures and Pixar have become known to use groups of people known as the Braintrust and Story Trust to help with the script, Keane said that "Creative decisions here aren’t made by committee".

 The city of Lunaria was inspired by the cover of Pink Floyd's album The Dark Side of the Moon and the paintings of Joan Miró.

-Animation was provided by Pearl Studio and Sony Pictures Imageworks.
+Animation was provided by Pearl Studio and Sony Pictures Imageworks, and required 120 animators.

-Steven Price is confirmed to be the film's composer while new original songs are being handled by Christopher Curtis (from Chaplin: The Musical), Marjorie Duffield and Helen Park (from KPOP the Musical).
+Steven Price was confirmed to be the film's composer while new original songs are being handled by Christopher Curtis (from Chaplin: The Musical), Marjorie Duffield and Helen Park (from KPOP the Musical).

 The cast was announced in June 2020.